Previous dayApril 24, 2026Next day

 8.2 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 35 km N of Valdez, Alaska on April 24, 2026 at 20:20 UTC.
+On April 24, 2026 at 20:20 UTC, a magnitude 2.1 earthquake struck 35 km N of Valdez, Alaska.
 Coming 19 hours after a magnitude 2.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of 8.2 km, the event was shallow crustal.
+The event originated approximately 8.2 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 61.448°, -146.356°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24